eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 This command returns the connection metrics showing how many messages have been successfully or failingly `conusmed`, `filtered`, `mapped`, `published`, `dropped`.
 The metrics are collected and returned in different time intervals:
 * the last minute
 * the last hour
 * the last 24 hours

-The only parameter necessary for retrieving the connection metrics is the `connectionId`:
+The only parameter necessary for retrieving the connection metrics is the `connectionId`.

 ```json
 {